 You may get several anti-rejection medicines at first.
 The doses of these medicines may change often, depending on your response.
 Because anti-rejection medicines affect the immune system, you will be at higher risk for infections.
 It's important to keep a balance between preventing rejection and making you very susceptible to infection.

 Some of the infections you will be especially susceptible to include oral yeast infection (thrush), herpes, and respiratory viruses.
-You should avoid contact with crowds and anyone who has an infection for the first few months after your surgery.
+You should avoid contact with crowds and anyone who has an infection, especially for the first few months after your surgery.

 Regular dental care also is important.
 Your healthcare provider or dentist may prescribe antibiotics before any dental work to help prevent infections.

 To watch for signs of rejection, you will likely get routine right heart biopsies.
-A biopsy is typically done once a week in the early period after a transplant, then gradually changed to monthly or longer intervals.
+A biopsy is typically done once a week in the early period after a transplant.
+Then the frequency gradually changes to monthly or longer intervals.
 The biopsy procedures may eventually stop.

 The right heart biopsy procedure may be done as an outpatient or as an inpatient if you are already in the hospital.
 The procedure involves a right heart catheterization.
 A special catheter is threaded through a vein in your neck or groin and into the right atrium of your heart.
-Your doctor takes 4 to 6 tiny tissue samples through the catheter and checks them for signs of rejection.
-If your doctor finds signs of rejection, he or she may adjust your anti-rejection medicine.
+Your healthcare provider takes 4 to 6 tiny tissue samples through the catheter and checks them for signs of rejection.
+If they find signs of rejection, the provider may adjust your anti-rejection medicine.
 The biopsy procedure has its own instructions and risks, and your healthcare provider will discuss these with you.

 Before you agree to the test or the procedure make sure you know: